pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

     $ pact-broker record-deployment --pacticipant PACTICIPANT --version VERSION --environment ENVIRONMENT

 * If your provider library supports it, in the provider codebase, add another selector `{ "deployedOrReleased": true }` to the consumerVersionSelectors.
 It's ok if the same pact is returned for multiple selectors - they are de-duplicated.
-When you run the verification step, you should see in the output that some of pacts have been selected because they are deployed/released.
+When you run the verification step, you should see in the output that some of pacts have been selected because they are deployed/released AND because they are tagged with the environment name.
-* Once all the integrations for a particular application have started using `record-deployment`, update the application's `can-i-deploy` call to use `--to-environment ENVIRONMENT` instead of `--to ENVIRONMENT`.
+* Once all the integrated applications for a particular application have started using `record-deployment`, update the application's `can-i-deploy` call to use `--to-environment ENVIRONMENT` instead of `--to ENVIRONMENT`.
 Drop any use of the `--all` option for mobile applications and code libraries.

     $ pact-broker can-i-deploy --pacticipant PACTICIPANT --version VERSION --to-environment ENVIRONMENT

 * If/when your provider supports the new selector, and you are confident that everything is working correctly, you can remove the `create-version-tag` calls, and remove the `{ tag: "<ENVIRONMENT>" }` selector(s) from the consumerVersionSelectors in the provider project.

-You can see can see the overall diff required to migrate to `record-deployment` (which is very small) in the PRs for the [example-consumer](https://github.com/pactflow/example-consumer/pull/9/files) and the [example-provider](https://github.com/pactflow/example-provider/pull/13/files) that are used in the [CI/CD workshop](https://docs.pactflow.io/docs/workshops/ci-cd/) which has been updated to use `record-deployment` instead of tags.